-✤ Mount the compressor no more than 45 degrees from vertical.
-The top of the compressor is indicated by the port fittings, the clutch coil wire, and the ground screw.
+When mounted, the compressor must not lay over more than 45 degrees from vertical.
+The port fittings, the clutch coil wire, and the ground screw indicate the top of the compressor.

 ✤ Allow clearance for the compressor hose assemblies and belt adjustment if the compressor is mounted under the engine.